 Physical therapy, which includes both special exercises and pain-relieving measures, can also help you heal.

 If you have long-term elbow pain despite trying all the nonsurgical treatments recommended by your doctor, surgery could be next.
-Your surgeon can perform procedures like elbow arthroscopic surgery, in which they can remove loose tissue, release scar tissue buildup, or resurface worn bones as a permanent elbow pain solution.
+Your surgeon can perform procedures like elbow arthroscopic surgery, in which they can remove the loose tissue, release scar tissue buildup, or resurface worn bones as a permanent elbow pain solution.